Header image

 1923 - Lions make their debut

 A pair of bronze lions – Stephen and Stitt – are commissioned to guard our new premises in Shanghai in 1923.
-They arrive as we are busy expanding our branch network, thanks to the flourishing rubber and tin trade in Asia.
-The board also invests in several other impresssive new bank buildings to underline our confidence in the region.
+They arrive as we are rapidly expanding our branch network, thanks to the flourishing rubber and tin trade in Asia.
+The board also invests in several other impressive new bank buildings to underline our confidence in the region.

 Back to the timeline